List of minor biblical places: ShamirThis is about the biblical locations, not the person mentioned in 1 Chronicles 24:24.Shamir is the name of a biblical place which according to Joshua 15:48 was found in the hill-country of the Tribe of Judah.

 According to Judges 10:1-2, the Israelite leader Tola lived, died, and was buried in a location called Shamir in the hill-country of the Tribe of Ephraim.

 Shaveh Kiriathaim

 According to Genesis 14:5, Chedorlaomer defeated the Emim at Shaveh Kiriathaim.

 Shaveh, Valley of

-A valley named Shaveh(king's valley) is the location where, according to Genesis 14:17, the king of Sodom went to meet Abram after the defeat of the forces of Chedorlaomer.
+A valley named Shaveh (king's valley) is the location where, according to Genesis 14:17, the king of Sodom went to meet Abram after the defeat of the forces of Chedorlaomer.

 Sibmah

-Sibmah (Hebrew, Sibmah) is a location which according Numbers 32:37-38 and Joshua 13:19 was in the territory of the Tribe of Reuben.
+Sibmah (Hebrew, Sibmah) is a location which according to Numbers 32:37-38 and Joshua 13:19 was in the territory of the Tribe of Reuben.
 In the King James Version it is sometimes spelled Shibmah.
 Isaiah 16:7-8 refers to it as a Moabite city, as does Jeremiah 48:31-32.
 In one case it is called Sebam (Hebrew Sebam), spelled Shebam in the King James Version (Numbers 32:3).
 Its specific location is not known.